purescript-contrib/purescript-react/README.md

 #### How to use JavaScript components?

-To use a React component that is published as a JavaScript module one can leverage PureScript's FFI to define a type for component and its props.
+To use a React component that is published as a JavaScript module, one can leverage PureScript's FFI to define a type for the component and its props.
 Consider the following example.

 ```purescript